tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ### <a id="sw-dir"></a>Switch Direction

-DEC reversed the meaning of switch direction between the PDP-8/I and the PDP-8/e, and the [U/W FOCAL Manual][uwfm] follows the 8/e convention: on the 8/I, up=0=off, whereas on the 8/e, up=1=on.
+DEC reversed the meaning of switch direction between the PDP-8/I and the PDP-8/e, and [the Manual][uwfm] follows the 8/e convention: on the 8/I, up=0=off, whereas on the 8/e, up=1=on.
 Keep this in mind when reading the U/W FOCAL Manual's references to front panel switch settings.

 ### <a id="sw-order"></a>Switch Ordering

-When the [U/W FOCAL Manual][uwfm] talks about the switch register (SR), it numbers the switches left to right, not by their logical bit number in the switch register.
+When [the Manual][uwfm] talks about the switch register (SR), it numbers the switches left to right, not by their logical bit number in the switch register.
 That is, "Switch 0" is the leftmost (high order bit) SR switch, not "bit 0" in the SR, which would be the rightmost SR switch.

 ## Error Codes